KevinWorkman/HappyCoding/blog/_posts/2019-03-03-stack-overflow-culture-wars.md

 One source of this friction is that different people approach Stack Overflow for completely different reasons.
 There are different types of askers:

 - **Moochers** who want help on a very specific problem (usually a homework assignment) and don't want to do their own research.
 These posts are often just copy-pastes of assignments, or a request for somebody to do their homework for them.
-These users have been called [help vampires](https://meta.stackexchange.com/questions/19665/the-help-vampire-problem).
+These users have been called [help vampires](https://meta.stackexchange.com/questions/19665/the-help-vampire-problem) because [they feed on generous individuals who tend towards helping others, and leave their victims exhausted, bitter and dispirited.](http://slash7.com/2006/12/22/vampires/).
 Note: I'm not saying that every student is in this group!
 But the truth is, it's very common to see *"please do my assignment for me"* posts.
 - **Experts** who are stuck on an advanced problem.
+They've researched the problem, they've done their own debugging, and they've isolated the problem into one small example that they can't explain.
 These questions are usually very high in quality, but are also very hard to answer.
-This is probably the rarest type of question.
-- **Most users** are somewhere in the middle of the above two extremes.
+- **Most people** are somewhere in the middle of the above two extremes.
 These users want to do their own work, but often don't have the experience needed to debug their problem.
 These users mean well, but their questions usually need to be edited before they're answerable.

 And different types of answerers: